MinKaizen/lc-instructions/README.md

 3. Click on the box `Free Course Banners1` to expand it
 4. Click on "Custom HTML" to see the code
-5. Copy the code into your code editor (e.g. VS Code).
+5. Don't edit the code then and there.
+Instead, Copy the code into your code editor (e.g. VS Code).
+You might want to save a copy as a backup before editing it.

 If you save the file as something.html, you will get syntax highlighting and it will look something like this: